 We don’t have to tell you that household cleaners tend to be filled with harsh, toxic chemicals, from ammonia to sulfuric acid to VOCs (which can be released into the air even when they’re not being used).

 From removing spit-up on rockers to messes on changing tables, Puracy cleaning products are biodegradable, effective, and never compromise the health of you and your family.
+We use natural & safe ingredients to make wonderfully effective products.
+Learn more about our ingredients and why we call them natural and safe.

 Pregnancy is exhausting and you deserve some good, old-fashioned pampering.
 Whether you steep indulgent herbal tea, draw up a natural bubble bath, or get a prenatal massage, taking care of yourself is incredibly important.

-Pro tip: Avoid lighting paraffin-scented candles (which can release carcinogens).
+But before you jump into that bath, remember to avoid lighting paraffin-scented candles (which can release carcinogens).
 Instead, use natural blends like soy or beeswax.